TarekHattab/SDM/README.md

 ### Global parameters

-Four parameters must be set by users: (i) the species scientific name (ii) the species’ vertical habitat (iii) the list of algorithms to be used and (iv) the choice of K in K-fold cross-validation.
+Four parameters need to be set by users: (i) the species scientific name (ii) the species’ vertical habitat (iii) the list of algorithms to be used and (iv) the choice of K in K-fold cross-validation.